5cover/psdc/docs/Done.md

 Currently, we parse it to an unary minus operation on an integer literal.
 This works, except when collapsing the value in alter.

 Add syntax for a negative integer literal.

+## Use ValueOption when returning an option

+This makes the syntax more concise.
+No need to call .Some() or .None(), especially the later which requires a generic argument, so the payload type is restated.